Impact of the COVID-19 pandemic on sports: Ten-pin bowling

 When the pandemic was declared, the PBA World Series of Bowling was about to take place at the South Point Hotel, Casino & Spa in Enterprise, Nevada.
 The Professional Bowlers Association then decided to advance the WSOB World Championship from 18 March 2020 to 15 March 2020, banning spectator admission.
 The Animal Pattern Championships were postponed and eventually moved to Centreville, Virginia, to take place in October, while the USA vs. The World match was canceled.
-The USBC Masters - scheduled for 29 March in Reno, Nevada - and the PBA-PWBA Mixed Doubles competition - scheduled for 5 July in Denver - were also canceled.
+The USBC Masters – scheduled for 29 March in Reno, Nevada – and the PBA-PWBA Mixed Doubles competition – scheduled for 5 July in Denver – were also canceled.

-The PBA League event was postponed from 21 to 23 July to 27–30 September and relocated from Portland, Maine to Centreville.
+The PBA League event was postponed from 21–23 July to 27–30 September and relocated from Portland, Maine, to Centreville.

 The PBA Playoffs were also postponed.
 The 24-player, single-elimination tournament was scheduled to begin on 6 April in Norco, California, then move on to Lone Tree, Colorado and Euless, Texas before semifinals and finals on 17 May in North Brunswick, New Jersey.
 The playoffs were rescheduled for 10 and 11 October, with one live telecast followed by a series of delayed broadcasts until 8 November.
 All rounds were held in Centreville.

 The PBA added three exhibition events to its schedule: PBA Strike Derby on 7 June, PBA Summer Clash on 13 June, and King of the Lanes from 20 to 22 July.
 All competitions occurred in Jupiter, Florida.
 The Strike Derby and King of the Lanes were scheduled to return in the summer of 2021; both events were held in Portland, Maine in place of PBA League, which was canceled.
 For those exhibition events, fans were allowed into Bayside Bowl, making these the first spectator events for the PBA since March 2020.